108bots/threatmodel-as-code/README.md

 ## Threat model using PlantUML

-Once your component diagram is created using PlanUML, you capture your threat model in the very same diagram by:
+Once your component diagram is created using PlantUML, you capture your threat model in the very same diagram by:

 * Annotating objects and links,
 * Color coding them,